Share

 Getting Qualified Buyers Is the Why of Social Influencing for Artists

-Did you know the average person spends over two hours per day on their phone?
+Did you know the average person spends over two hours a day on their phone?
 For this reason, influencers are becoming increasingly valuable to brands and marketers.
 Millions of people follow them on Instagram, Snapchat, Facebook, YouTube, Twitter, TikTok, etc. And on our end of the scale, we’re looking for a few hundred devoted fans.

 What Does It Take to Become a Social Influencer?